Terminology for Interpreters

 - Medical terminology strategies GT

 Each week we will focus on a different body system, focusing on helping the students know how to study on their own and increase their knowledge after the class is over.
+Six of the following units will be covered, based on the interests of the students.
+The evaluation methods will be adapted to match the set of units chosen by the group.

 Medical terminology syllabus